h4md153v63n/h4md153v63n/README.md

 - I fear not the man who has practiced 10,000 kicks once, but I fear the man who has practiced one kick 10,000 times. - Bruce Lee
 - A thousand days of training to develop, ten thousand days of training to polish.
 You must examine all this well. - Miyamoto Musashi in his book, A Book of Five Rings: The Classic Guide to Strategy
 - "He will win who knows when to fight and when not to fight." - Sun Tzu: Art of War
+- Assume Formlessness: The 48 Laws of Power — Robert Greene: 48th Law
 - No fear no regrets: https://youtu.be/U7B13H7ebao + https://youtu.be/Oqek9Ktuwy8

 ---